mscastillo/NG2B/NG2B.md

 for k in $( seq 1 100 ) ; then qdel 12345[$k] ; done
 ```

-## How to run parallel jobs on a cluster?
+## How to run parallel jobs?

-The best way to run parallel jobs in a cluster is to submit then as an array and interacting with the PBS variables.
-Next script is a toy example to show how to compute the rows of a 100x100 matrix in parallel.
+The best way to run parallel jobs on a cluster is to submit them as an array and interacting with the PBS variables.
+Next script is a toy example that shows how to compute the rows of a 100x100 matrix in parallel.

 ```bash
 #!/bin/bash